 - Your countable net income is determined after allowing certain deductions for shelter, dependent care and some other expenses.

 - Your monthly SNAP benefit is calculated by subtracting 30% of your countable net income from the maximum SNAP benefit for your household size.

-The financial eligibility rules are still confusing.
-But it’s important to understand these rules so you can advocate for yourself or help others.
-The questions in Part 3 walk you through the financial rules step-by-step.
+The financial eligibility rules are confusing.
+Part 3 walks you through the financial rules step-by-step.